webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Grows-to-Towering-Heights.md

 ---
 aliases:
-  - Grows to Towering Heights
+- "Grows to Towering Heights"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Tank-Combat
-title: Grows to Towering Heights
-collection: Foci
-kind: Compendium
 ---

 ## Grows to Towering Heights
 For brief periods, you can grow larger and, with enough experience, to towering heights.